hcloud-classic/hcc-harp/README.md

 - Pre-required
     - SELinux disabled (If enabled, iptables will not work correctly.)
+    - If you have apparmor installed, you should add an allow line to apparmor config.
+      WARNING: If you make harp config directory as a symbolic link, you must also allow the target directory.
+      - vi /etc/apparmor.d/usr.sbin.dhcpd
+      ```
+      /etc/hcc/harp/dhcpd/config/*.conf lrw,
+      ```
+      - Restart apparmor
+      ```
+      service apparmor restart
+      ```
     - iptables installed with NAT kernel module loaded (iptable_nat, nf_nat)
     - Golang installed
     - 2 network interfaces for use an external network and internal networks.